 If pickles and pickle juice are things that you enjoy from time to time and are craving them because you haven’t had them in a while, then there’s most likely nothing wrong with you.
 However, if you’ve noticed that you are constantly craving salty foods and drinks more than usual (or more than what you’d consider normal to you) then you might want to take note for the following reasons

-- Salt addiction – While many people are aware of sugar addiction, less of the population knows that salt can be just as addictive.
+- Salt addiction – Like sugar, some people theorize that salt can be “addictive.”
 According to Forbes, a study done at the Florey Institute of Neuroscience and Mental Health found that some brain pathways can make you crave salt which over time creates a tolerance that has you consuming more and more salt (11).

 - Dehydration or an Electrolyte imbalance – When we sweat, we lose sodium and potassium through the sweat.
 Sweating a lot also leads to dehydration.
 Pickle juice is high in these two electrolytes and thus why you might crave it when you are dehydrated.

 - Addison’s disease – Also known as adrenal insufficiency, this is a rare condition where the adrenal glands, located just above the kidneys, produce too little cortisol and, often, too little aldosterone.
 These two hormones are important for the control of salt and other fluids in the body.
 When you don’t have enough of these hormones your body may fail to retain salt which in turn leads you to crave salt – which is in abundance in pickle juice.